italia/daf-docs/installation/microsrv/core/dataset-manager.rst

 - run
 - connect to http://localhost:9000/dataset-manager

-You should see a swagger ui with all endpoints described.
+You should see a swagger UI with all endpoints described.
-Nevertheless, the authorization is not required by the UI you should pass at least a Basic authorization token made by an equal username and password.
+Nevertheless, the authorization is not required by the UI you should pass at least a Basic authorization token made by an equal user name and password.

 To test the endpoints we suggest to use a tool like `Postman <https://www.getpostman.com/>`_